whoami730/cs741-project/mersenne/mersenne.md

 Our method is extremely memory and space efficient since SAT solvers work with negligible memory (<500 MB).
 And way faster and efficient considering the space time tradeoff involved.

 ## Challenges
 While the wikipedia implementation is treated as the standard mersenne twister, we found that our implementation was producing different outputs from the implementations in programming languages even after initializing by the same seed.
 After dissecting a lot of source code, we figured out that the wiki implementation serves as the base of merssene twister implementation everywhere with a difference in the way it is seeded.
 All modern mersenne twister are seeded with a function `init_by_array` which takes an array of 32-bit seeds (or 32 bit hashes of seed objects).
 Later we found that this was proposed as an enhancement to equidistribution property to the base mersenne twister [MT2002](http://www.math.sci.hiroshima-u.ac.jp/m-mat/MT/MT2002/emt19937ar.html).
 This `init_by_array` is much more non-linear that the standard `seed_mt` operation and makes it much more difficult to recover the seed values from a few outputs.
 We tried following the same approach, and it turns out it was unable to deduce the seed even in a couple of hours.

+Yet another major challenge was to understand the exact API and studying what exactly to use.
+e.g `BitVec` class of z3 assumes the bitvector to be signed.
+Consequently, we will need to define the `>>` the shift right operator as either logical shift right (`z3.LShR`) or arithmetic shift right (which is `>>` the `__rshift__` magic method in `BitVec` class).
+Mistakably using `>>` to shift right logically, costed us a lot of debugging time and a lot of `unsat` examples, which were quite hard to figure out due to the unsuspecting sign of things.

+## Limitations
+The most basic limitation of seed/state recovery using SMT/SAT solvers is figuring out the time complexity and approximate time required to find a satisfying assignment of our choice.
+While researching, it is almost like running through a jungle as we never know how much time it would take us to find a way.
+The time required to find a satisfying assignment is also very dependent on the way the problem was encoded.
+Seemingly similar modelling/encoding can end up in drastically different run times as the solver may end up using completely different heuristics and paths to find a goal.
+So the major drawback is finding out the best way or a good enough way to recover the seeds of a given PRNG algorithm.

+Other drawback of our approach is that SMT solvers operate in the realm of first order logic.
+If a given algorithm can not be encoded in FOL, SMT solver wont be able to find a satisfying assignment (though all the work we did can be translated easily under FOL).

+Another drawback can be when there are more than one possible seed/state to produce a given set of outputs, SAT solvers are designed and optimized to find a single satisfying assignment, finding successive assignments, may or may not translate equivalently.

+Yet another drawback is lack of parallelism.
+The current design of SAT/SMT solvers is massively single threaded and may not use the full capabilities and cores of the machine to find a satisfying assignment.

 ## References
 - [The Mersenne Twister](http://www.quadibloc.com/crypto/co4814.htm)